vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 ## Tanzu Kubernetes Grid Installer
 The Tanzu Kubernetes Grid installer is a graphical wizard that you start up by running the ``tanzu management-cluster create --ui`` command.
 The installer wizard runs locally in a browser on the bootstrap machine and provides a user interface to guide you through the process of deploying a management or stand-alone cluster.

+The installer interface launches in a browser and takes you through steps to configure the management or standalone cluster.

 ## Package